oneeve8/kobble-data/content/feamber.md

 I personally think that this world was brought into being by an intelligence, ordered by an intelligence, defined by an intelligence.

 It must be an intelligence that is beyond our own intelligence.
 Because, as far as I know, no human being can create a world like this.
-I can only imagine that the intelligence that designed this world is far beyond any human intelligence.
+I can only imagine that the intelligence that designed this world is far beyond any human intelligence that I have ever encountered.

 I would call this intelligence *divine* because it is beyond what I can personally comprehend or know.

 Richard Dawkins clip